carmencchow/cyclistic_casestudy/README.md

 We can see that casual riders also take longer rides on weekends compared to member riders.
-In fact casual riders logged 11,896.32 hours more on Sunday than their member counterparts.
+In fact casual riders logged 11,896.32 hours more on Sundays than the annual members.

 <i> Distance by Day </i>
 ![km by day](https://github.com/user-attachments/assets/04361783-4c23-4dbd-94b7-e7ee37301cdf)

-This chart shows that casual riders take longer rides on the weekend, covering 1,775,955 kilometres on Sundays, where as member rider's kilometres start decreasing from Thursday to Sunday before pickup again on from Monday to Thursday.
+This chart shows that casual riders take longer rides on weekends, covering 1,775,955 kilometres on Sundays.
+In contrast, annual member's distance decreases from Thursday to Sunday before picking up again from Monday to Thursday.

-Let's take a look at the ride activity over a 24 hour period.
+Let's take a look at the ride activity over a 24-hour period.

 ![hourly_rides](https://github.com/user-attachments/assets/6c713975-6ccc-4401-b45d-c566ec18a0c6)